 If the parents or other parties in a custody dispute (and their attorneys) negotiate and resolve all issues related to child custody and visitation, whether informally or through out-of-court processes like mediation or collaborative law, the couple's decisions are finalized in detail in a written agreement.
 This agreement may be referred to as a "settlement agreement" in some states, while in other states the document may be called a "custody agreement" or "parenting agreement."

 Although one should keep in mind that such agreements will vary widely from case to case, they typically cover the key areas affecting the parents' children, such as:

 - Where the child will live (called physical custody);

 - Who will be involved in major decisions related to the child's upbringing and welfare (called legal custody);

-- How contact with grandparents, family friends, and other third parties will be handled; and
+- How to handle contact with grandparents, family friends, and other third parties; and

 - How disputes and changes to the agreement will be handled.